 It became a bestseller and the theory was back in action to determine people’s personality type.
 The media started covering it as if it was some pop culture.
 Japanese blood type theory is quite bizarre but widely believed!

-So, let’s get to know what is the Japanese blood type theory that has gotten the entire nation crazy?
+So, let’s get to know what the Japanese blood type theory has gotten the entire nation crazy?

 Do You Know Your Blood Type?